iSaluki/phhs6/content/sixth/Business/Units/fh/HRFlow.md

 *The Internal Flow *

 Involves decisions about transfers, redeployment, promotions and demotions, training and development, evaluating employees' performance and rewarding them.
-The internal flow must be managed to ensure employees' skills and competencies are developed to meet organisational needs, while at the same time satusfying employees' own career aspirations.
+The internal flow must be managed to ensure employees' skills and competencies are developed to meet organisational needs, while at the same time satisfying employees' own career aspirations.

 * The Outflow *